Forced labor

 Companies assessing entire supply chains against these standards — and working to remediate the violations they find — are well adapted to an evolving global environment in which governments, consumers, and civil society, are raising increasing concerns about companies’ connections to human trafficking and modern slavery.

-FLA and its affiliates believe no worker should be unable to leave a job at will because of the burden of a heavy recruitment debt to an employer.
+FLA and its members believe no worker should be unable to leave a job at will because of the burden of a heavy recruitment debt to an employer.
 No migrant worker should have to worry about being able to return home freely because an employer is withholding a passport, other important legal documents, or workers’ wages.
 And no worker should have to risk termination because they are unable to work involuntary overtime or choose not to.

 Apparel & Footwear Industry Commitment to Responsible Recruitment